Belly Button During Pregnancy

 Belly Button Pain During Pregnancy

-During pregnancy, some women complain of pain in the belly button while others don’t.
+Some women complain of pain in the belly button while pregnant, while others don’t.
 Similarly, some women may not have belly button pain in one pregnancy, but have it in the next.
-Belly button pain is common in the second and third trimester.
+Belly button pain is common in the second and third trimesters.

 Causes of Belly Button Pain